slai-labs/get-beam/README.md

 # Getting Started

-1. [Create a Slai account](https://slai.io) and grab your API keys from the [settings page](https://www.slai.io/beam/apps/settings/api-keys)
+1. [Create an account on Beam](https://getbeam.dev) and grab your API keys from the [settings page](https://www.getbeam.dev/apps/settings/api-keys)
 2. Configure your credentials (you'll be prompted to enter your API keys)

 ```bash